DevOps Capabilities: A 6-point Principle that Propels Business Success

 But more than their collaboration and the effectiveness of their efforts, it is the goal of developing a well-tailored app.

-2) Automation: DevOps is deeply reliant on automation for which you need tools.
+DevOps is deeply reliant on automation for which you need tools.
 Not one, two or three but an entire toolchain, not only to automate but to connect the disparate teams and the other people involved in the process.

-4) Continuous Testing: Many DevOps professionals are coming to realize that the testing process is a critical piece in the larger picture.
 Earlier, testing was restricted to the concerned team but now it’s everyone’s call-to-action.
 When development experts pass the correct code to testing teams, they also provide them with test data sets that help these test engineers be on the same page as the production environment.

-5) Continuous Delivery: Continuous delivery is an extension of continuous integration except that the latter never makes it beyond the testing lab of DevOps.
+Continuous delivery is an extension of continuous integration except that the latter never makes it beyond the testing lab of DevOps.
 And the end result of continuous delivery?
 Individual releases are less complicated and are delivered much more frequently.
 Some software developers take the risk of carting developer codes to the end-users and depend on their feedback to watch the real-time performance and minimize any glitches.

-6) Continuous Monitoring: There is no way to assure a step-by-step DevOps process, its very nature demands that the different elements talk to each other across the development framework.
+There is no way to assure a step-by-step DevOps process, its very nature demands that the different elements talk to each other across the development framework.
 So how do you deal with failures?
 You find them and fix them immediately, that is what continuous monitoring is about.
 And the advantage that entails, the same tools used for monitoring can be used to identify problems before they reach production.

 These are the characteristics that present DevOps as the ultimate solution while working to create a smart and friendly application.
 This DevOps Before & After Scenario will help you understand how the six main capabilities and many similar others work to give you a positive DevOps experience.